jakmaz/quackstagram/README.md

     FROM users LEFT JOIN likes ON (users.id = likes.user_id)
     GROUP BY users.id;
    ```

+   **Output:** A list of users with their IDs, usernames, and the count of posts they have liked.

 6. **List all users who haven’t made a post yet.**